Clark’s Rule Pediatric Dosage Calculator

 Dc = Wlb 150 × Da

-Where Dc is the estimated child dose, Wlb is the child’s weight in pounds, and Da is the standard adult dose (in mg).
+Where Dc is the estimated child dose, Wlb is the child’s weight in pounds, and Da is the standard adult dose in milligrams per dose.

 Interpreting the result safely

-If you are a caregiver and you are unsure, the safest next step is to check the product’s pediatric label or ask a pharmacist—especially for prescription drugs, concentrated liquids, or any medicine with narrow safety margins.
+If you are a caregiver and you are unsure, the safest next step is to check the product’s pediatric label or ask a pharmacist.
+That is especially important for prescription medications, concentrated liquids, and any medicine where small errors matter.

 Worked example